FAQ - Frequently Asked Questions

 Joining forces and pooling resources with other parties is regularly put forward to ALA.
 In general this is a sensible proposal, however, it is important to understand what we stand for and why ALA will not associate with certain parties .

 These parties, with some overlap, fall into one of three categories:

 2. Religious theme contradicting the core Western principle of separating state and religion.

-3. Nationalistic and racist agenda rejected by the overwhelming majority of Australians.
+3. Nationalistic and/or racist agenda rejected by the overwhelming majority of Australians.